Lily-G1/EKS-Deployment-Pipeline/README.md

 ### Details:
 using Terraform, this project creates a Jenkins CI/CD pipeline to deploy a microservice web application (Weaveworks' sock-shop) alongside a simple web form in an Amazon Elastic Kubernetes Service (EKS) cluster.
 Prometheus & Grafana monitoring tools are also configured to collect and display performance metrics of the cluster.
 - The sock-shop project can be found here: https://github.com/microservices-demo/microservices-demo
 - The web form is a personal creation.
 It is a simple HTML/CSS/PHP application that collects user data and stores it in a backend MySQL database.
-A link to details of its creation will be included here soon.

 To run:
 - Create an AWS S3 bucket by running terraform in the *'s3-bucket-state'* directory.
 This bucket will store all terraform state files